 London’s road traffic dropped by 78% three weeks into the U.K-wide lockdown, so it might come as no surprise to find out some people haven’t been behind the wheel in months.
 That said, a quick check to make sure you have your license and that it’s valid could help you have a smoother journey.

 Check The Oil And Water Levels In Your Car

 This one is especially important in hot weather, where a lack of these two checks could cause your car to overheat.
 Simply look at the oil and water levels before you start your trip and ensure that they’re filled up and good to go.

-When driving in Europe, you’ll need to get used to driving on ‘the wrong side of the road’.
-It can be a really weird experience, especially if you’ve never done it before, so it’s worth stopping in a car park or on some quiet roads to get 5 minutes of practice in before you hit the big roads.
+It can be a weird experience driving on ‘the wrong side of the road’ especially if you’ve never done it before, so it’s worth stopping on some quiet roads to get some practise in before you hit the big roads.